 Active Cooling on Neonatal Transport: Updates and Insights

 Perinatal hypoxic ischemic encephalopathy (HIE) affects 12 term neonates per 1,000 live births and can lead to poor neurodevelopmental outcomes as well as mortality (Bourque et al., 2018).
-The literature shows that therapeutic hypothermia is most efficacious in infants with moderate to severe HIE prompting improved outcomes and survival (Lumba et al., 2018).
-When initiated in the first 6 hours of life, therapeutic hypothermia is considered the gold standard to provide neuroprotection in the neonate born with HIE (Stafford et al., 2017).
+The literature shows that therapeutic hypothermia is most efficacious in infants with moderate to severe HIE, prompting improved outcomes and survival (Lumba, Mally, Espiritu, & Wachtel, 2018).
+When initiated in the first 6 hours of life, therapeutic hypothermia is considered the gold standard for providing neuroprotection in the neonate born with HIE (Stafford, Hagan, Sitler, Fernandes, & Kaiser, 2017).

-Therapeutic hypothermia is typically provided in level III and/or IV neonatal intensive care units (NICUs), such as Johns Hopkins Hospital and University of Maryland Medical Center which support the Maryland Regional Neonatal Transport Program (MRNTP).
-Therefore, neonates born with HIE at level I and II NICUs across the United States must be transported to a higher-level facility that can provide therapeutic hypothermia secondary to the need for subspecialty support which includes but, is not limited to, neonatology, neurology, and state-of-the-art neuroimaging (Stafford et al., 2017).
+Therapeutic hypothermia typically is provided in level III and/or IV neonatal intensive care units (NICUs), such as Johns Hopkins Hospital and the University of Maryland Medical Center, which support the Maryland Regional Neonatal Transport Program (MRNTP).
+Therefore, neonates born with HIE at level I and II NICUs across the United States must be transported to a higher-level facility that can provide therapeutic hypothermia secondary to the need for subspecialty support, which includes, but is not limited to, neonatology, neurology, and state-of-the-art neuroimaging (Stafford et al., 2017).

 The following table documents the arrival temperatures of passively cooled infants versus those who underwent active cooling during transport.